agnostic-apollo/tudo/site/pages/en/projects/docs/usage/index.md

 Supported script shells: `bash zsh dash sh fish python ruby node perl lua5.2 lua5.3 lua5.4 php python2 ksh`

-The 'su' command type drops to a termux user interactive shell for any of the supported interactive shells.
+The 'su' command type drops to an interactive shell as the 'termux' user for any of the supported interactive shells.
 To drop to a 'bash' shell, just run 'tudo su'.
 The priority will be set to termux bin and library paths in '$PATH' and '$LD_LIBRARY_PATH' variables.
 Use the '--shell' option to set the interactive shell to use.